 According to Statistica, nearly 10 million Americans participated in cross-training in 2021, so we decided to test the best cross training shoes for all budgets and athletes regardless of your chosen exercise style.

 If you haven't invested in a pair before, or your current shoes need an upgrade, it can be a minefield trying to work out what you need and why.
 A rule of thumb is to aim for a durable outsole and light and cushioned midsole to absorb shock.
 But you'll also want to consider how much stability and flexibility you need while you train, as a rigid sole will limit your foot movement.

-The best running shoes offer a specialist fit for runners and cyclists are better off with the best Peloton shoes for home and outdoor cycling.
-But if you like to mix it up, the best cross training shoes are your best bet for switching between deadlifts and a 5km run.
+If you specialize in running or cycling, the best running shoes and the best Peloton shoes are better suited to your sport.
+But if you like to mix it up, the best cross training shoes are your best bet for switching between deadlifts, rope climbs and a 5km run.